dmakariev/dmakariev.github.io/_posts/2024-06-12-nobuild-web-spring-boot-compare.md

 ## Conclusion
-* **Vue.js** is best for highly interactive SPAs needing a reactive UI.
+* **Vue.js**: Ideal for highly interactive SPAs needing a reactive UI.
-* **JSF** is suitable for server-centric applications requiring robust state management.
+* **JSF**: Best suited for server-centric applications requiring robust state management.
-* **Thymeleaf/HTMX** provides a middle ground, enhancing traditional server-side rendering with modern interactivity.
+* **Thymeleaf/HTMX**: A balanced approach, enhancing traditional server-side rendering with modern interactivity.

 Each approach has its strengths, and the best choice depends on project requirements and team expertise.
-For a detailed comparison and practical examples, explore the full tutorials linked in each section.
+For practical examples, explore the tutorials linked in each section.

+My personal favorite is **Spring Boot with Thymeleaf/HTMX**.
+It offers good performance and can outperform traditional SPAs (Angular/React/Vue with JSON API) depending on implementation details.
+The major advantage is the elimination of code duplication in the front-end application.

 Happy coding!